 Her professional career was launched at the age of eleven when she became the then youngest-ever finalist in the BBC Young Musician of the Year and a recipient of a Dame Myra Hess Award.
 Four years later she gained international recognition as joint winner of the International Mozart Competition in Salzburg.

 She gave the world premiere (at the Chester Festival) of Britten’s Three Character Pieces, which feature on one of her warmly-reviewed releases for Semaphore.
 Her discography to date also includes music by Haydn, Mozart, Beethoven, Brahms, Schubert, Chopin, Debussy, Bartók and Rawsthorne.
 Her first concerto disc on the AVIE label (a Gramophone Critics’ Choice in 2016) features the world premiere of Hans Gál’s Piano Concerto coupled with Mozart Concerto K482 with the Royal Northern Sinfonia conducted by Kenneth Woods.
-Her next solo album (due for release in January 2019) on the AVIE label will be a Brahms and Schumann CD.
+January 2019 sees AVIE releasing a disc of Sarah playing Schumann and late Brahms.

 Sarah enjoys balancing a successful solo career with numerous chamber music engagements and has worked with many acclaimed soloists.
-Her first chamber music CD was released in April 2018 on Toccata Classics, featuring Gál’s Piano Quartet and Violin and Piano Sonatinas with Hungarian violinist Katalin Kertész and her ensemble.
-She followed this with a disc of Hans Gál and Shostakovich Trios with the newly formed Briggs Piano Trio with violinist, David Juritz and Kenneth Woods) released in August on AVIE.
+Her first chamber music CD was released in April 2018 on Toccata Classics, featuring Gál’s Piano Quartet and Violin and Piano Sonatinas with Hungarian violinist, Katalin Kertész and her ensemble.
+She followed this with a disc of Gál and Shostakovich Piano Trios with her new Briggs Piano Trio (with David Juritz and Kenneth Woods) released in August on AVIE.
 This was awarded a Gramophone Editor’s Choice in October 2018 and MusicWeb International Recording of the Month in November 2018.

-She was a founder member of Trio Melzi (2000 – 2016) which Sarah was a founder member of.
-Sarah has a longstanding duo partnership with clarinettist Janet Hilton, they are joined by Robin Ireland in the Anton Stadler Trio and Laurence Perkins in Clarion3.
-She also has a popular piano duet partnership with James Lisney, while her latest chamber music venture is a violin and piano duo with David Juritz.
+The Briggs Piano Trio is the successor to Trio Melzi (2000 – 2016) which Sarah was a founder member of.
+Sarah has a longstanding duo partnership with clarinettist Janet Hilton and in addition they are joined by Robin Ireland in the Anton Stadler Trio and Laurence Perkins in Clarion3.
+She has a successful piano duet partnership with James Lisney, while her latest chamber music venture is a violin and piano duo with David Juritz.